royzen01/Azure_Honeypot/README.md

 * **In this section I collect the logs that would later be parsed into Log Analytics workspace.
 I did this through a Powershell Script.**
 * **The purpose of the script in the following image is to query `Event Viewer` for failed RDP events.
 The event ID we are looking for is `4625`.**
 * **Then, the script takes the source IP Address associated with the event, and parses it into the `ipgeolocation.io` API.**
-* **The API provides information assosciated with the IP address such as `latitude`, `longitude` and `country`.**
+* **The API provides information associated with the IP address such as `latitude`, `longitude`, and `country`.**

 > ![HP-14](https://github.com/royzen01/Azure_Honeypot/assets/13005742/f9e8747a-54ea-4935-ae8b-3e925f7e1325)

 * **A section of the script prints out new events into Powershell.
-In the following image you can see the attemepts I purposedly failed in the previous section**
+In the following image, you can see the attempts I purposedly failed in the previous section**

 > ![HP-15](https://github.com/royzen01/Azure_Honeypot/assets/13005742/ccdb5dc2-5e31-42fb-bd8f-fa5d4ab1710c)

 * **The key part of the script is the following.
-It will take failed RDP logon requests and copy them onto a notepad filed called `failed_rdp.log`.**
+It will take failed RDP logon requests and copy them onto a notepad file called `failed_rdp.log`.**
 * **In the next section I will configure Log Analytics workspace to retrieve this log file to use it with Sentinel**

 > ![HP-16](https://github.com/royzen01/Azure_Honeypot/assets/13005742/cd98ec8c-5c5f-412a-942c-0c85d87ce038)